r4ppz/research-repo-docs/docs/api_contract.md

 - Admins: 200 OK → ResearchPaper (even if archived)
 - Students:
-  - If paper.archived=true AND student has NO ACCEPTED request → 404 NOT_FOUND
+  - If paper.archived=true → 404 NOT_FOUND (even with ACCEPTED request)
-  - If student has an ACCEPTED request → 200 OK → ResearchPaper (archived:true)
+  - If paper not archived AND student has ACCEPTED request → 200 OK → ResearchPaper
 - 404 NOT_FOUND (nonexistent)

 ---